Why is it Different from Homogeneous and other Theories and Methods of Heterogeneous Media Mechanics/(other Sciences) Description?

 Homogeneous Gauss-Ostrogradsky Theorems Heterogeneous WSAM Whitaker-Slattery-Anderson-Marle "Gauss-Ostrogradsky" Theorems

-The Difference is in the Additional Differential Terms in the Right Hand Side of Equalities for Heterogeneous Theorems
+The Difference is in the Additional Differential and Integral Terms in the Right Hand Side of Equalities for Heterogeneous Theorems and Governing Equations

 Later efforts in 70s-90s (see among others including ours, the great publications by Gray, et al., 1993; Gray and Hassanizadeh, 1989) brought in the substantial number of various averaging HSP-VAT theorems for 1D - 3D cases.